Know Before You Go

 At higher altitudes, people use more calories and burn more fat.
 And while this sounds like great news, it also means that our bodies need some time to adjust.
 Manitou Springs itself sits at 6,320 feet and Pikes Peak climbs to 14,115 feet and the difference can make you feel some unusual sensations.
 Give yourself time to acclimate at lower altitude before heading up, avoid strenuous exercise on your first day, and hydrate, hydrate, hydrate.
 Drinking lots of water is the best way to avoid the effects of altitude.

 Altitude Warning: You will be traveling to 14,115 feet above sea level.
 Regardless of age and fitness level, lightheadedness and disorientation can occur at this elevation.
 If you experience any of these symptoms, you may be experiencing altitude sickness.
 Children or people with existing health issues and people who cannot communicate their symptoms, should proceed with caution.
 Young children may not be effectively able to communicate their symptoms.

 3. Timing is everything

-It’s a 3 hour and 10 minute ride to the top of Pikes Peak and the Pikes Peak Visitor Center and we spend 40 minutes on the Summit before we depart.
-In the summer, we operate daily from 8:00 a.m. to 9:00 p.m., with departures every 40 minutes until 5:20 p.m.
-Fall and winter schedules are coming soon.
+The ride to the top of the Pikes Peak Visitor Center is a little over one hour, and once we arrive, we spend 40 minutes on the Summit before we depart.
+In the summer, we operate daily, with departures every 40 minutes.
+Fall and winter schedules will offer a condensed number of departures that can be seen in the Buy Tickets section.
 We recommend arriving 30 minutes ahead of your departure time, and you’ll want some time after you come down to grab a souvenir in the gift shop.

 4. Take a seat